Mr. Game & Watch: Controversy

 In the 1982 Game & Watch title Fire Attack, the player controls a cowboy defending his fort from an onslaught of Native Americans attempting to burn the fort down.
 In the game, the Native Americans wear a feather on their head and attack the fort with torches.
 This has since been deemed as a racist Native American stereotype, and the racial aspects of the characters were removed for the re-release of the game in Game & Watch Gallery 4.

 For Super Smash Bros.
 Ultimate in 2018, Mr. Game & Watch was given new designs to his animations; instead of his overall appearance remaining a stick figure silhouette, whenever he would perform an action represented from a Game & Watch title, he would also assume the cosmetics of the character in question and look like them, then returning to his default look when the action is complete.
-With this came the return of his Native American counterpart, which is referenced in his forward Smash attack.
+With this came the return of his Native American counterpart, which is referenced in one of his attacks.
 After a Nintendo Direct that showcased the character, he was used in gameplay during a Japanese livestream, where the attack was used and visible for about half a second.

 Later, claims were made on Twitter and an online message board that the character represented a racist Native American stereotype.
 These claims were later echoed elsewhere online.
-Nintendo took action by removing the feather headband on his head and responded with the following claim to Eurogamer:
+Nintendo took action by removing the feather headband on his head and responded with the following statement to Eurogamer:

-"Nintendo has been planning to distribute an update for Super Smash Bros.
+Nintendo has been planning to distribute an update for Super Smash Bros.
 Ultimate that removes the feather from the silhouette of Mr. Game & Watch.
 The original game on which this depiction of the character is based was released more than three decades ago and does not represent our company values today.
 We sincerely apologise that this change was not noticed in our marketing material and are continuing our work to make Super Smash Bros.
-Ultimate an experience that is both welcoming and fun for everyone."
+Ultimate an experience that is both welcoming and fun for everyone.

 Amiibo

-In September 2015, the Super Smash Bros. line of Amiibo released A Mr. Game & Watch Amiibo collectible.
-The design also come with 3 additional detachable alternatives of the character in different positions and moves.
-Additionally, he is sold as well in the Amiibo Retro Pack, a 3 part Amiibo set including, Mr. Game & Watch, R.O.B., and Duck Hunt.
+In September 2015, the Super Smash Bros. line of Amiibo released Mr. Game & Watch Amiibo collectible.
+The design also came with 3 additional detachable alternatives of the character in different positions and moves.
+Additionally, he is sold as well in the Amiibo Retro Pack, a 3-part Amiibo set including, Mr. Game & Watch, R.O.B., and Duck Hunt.

 The character can be scanned into the 3DS/Wii U and Ultimate titles, which a player can use to create a personal CPU, which can train and fight using artificial intelligence.
 The Amiibo can also be used to unlock a cosmetic option for Super Mario Maker and Yoshi's Woolly World, as well as the 3DS port of the latter.